Internetrix/silverstripe-facebook-feed/readme.md

-# Facebook Key Converter
+# SilverStripe / Facebook Token Converter

 ## Introduction

-Allows creation of a Facebook feed by converting access tokens into long lived and permanent access tokens.
+Allows creation of a Facebook feeds in SilverStripe by converting access tokens into long lived and permanent access tokens.

 ## Requirements
 * SilverStripe CMS ^4